-\textbf{Target vs. Untarget adversarial attacks:} The adversarial attacks can be classified further as \textit{targeted adversarial attacks} and \textit{untargeted adversarial attacks}.
-In targeted adversarial attacks, the attacker manipulates the source input so that the classifier predicts the input as being a specific target class that differs from the actual input class.
-While in untargeted adversarial attacks, the attacker aims to craft-fully alter the input such that it is misclassified as any non-target class.
-In other words, non-targeted attacks are intended to slightly modify the source input in order to misclassify the perturbed input into any class except the truth class.
-While the targeted attacks are intended to modify the input source in order to misclassify the perturbed input into the target (desired) class except for the truth class.
+\textbf{Targeted vs. Untargeted Adversarial Attacks:} Adversarial attacks can be further classified as targeted adversarial attacks and untargeted adversarial attacks.
+In targeted adversarial attacks, the attacker manipulates the source input so that the classifier predicts the input as belonging to a specific target class that differs from the actual input class.
+In contrast, untargeted adversarial attacks aim to craftily alter the input to misclassify it as any non-target class.
+In other words, non-targeted attacks intend to slightly modify the source input to misclassify the perturbed input into any class except the true class.
+In contrast, targeted attacks aim to modify the source input to misclassify the perturbed input into the target (desired) class, except for the true class.

-\textbf{One-shot vs Iterative adversarial attacks:} It is worth noting that the majority of successful attacks use gradient-based techniques, in which the attackers alter the input in the direction of the gradient of the loss function concerning the input.
-There are two main methods for carrying out such attacks: one-shot attacks, in which the attacker takes a single step in the gradient's direction, and iterative attacks, in which many steps are performed instead of a single step.
-The FGSM \cite{fgsm} is a prominent example of one-shot adversarial attacks.
-PGD and CW are well-known examples of iterative adversarial attacks \cite{pgd,cw}.
+\textbf{One-shot vs. Iterative Adversarial Attacks:} It is worth noting that most successful attacks use gradient-based techniques, wherein the attackers alter the input in the direction of the gradient of the loss function with respect to the input.
+There are two main methods for carrying out such attacks: one-shot attacks, in which the attacker takes a single step in the gradient's direction, and iterative attacks, in which multiple steps are performed instead of a single step.
+FGSM \cite{fgsm} is a prominent example of a one-shot adversarial attack, while PGD and CW are well-known examples of iterative adversarial attacks \cite{pgd, cw}.

-In this paper, we examine the vulnerability of continual learning against FGSM (i.e, fast gradient sign method\cite{fgsm}), PGD (i.e, projected Gradient Descent \cite{pgd}) and CW (i.e, carlini wagner \cite{cw}) of continual learning methods (which are categorized in section \ref{sec:Continual Learning} in the three scenarios of continual learning (described in section \ref{sec:Three Scenarios of Continual Learning}.
+In this paper, we examine the vulnerability of continual learning to FGSM (i.e., the Fast Gradient Sign Method \cite{fgsm}), PGD (i.e., Projected Gradient Descent \cite{pgd}), and CW (i.e., Carlini Wagner \cite{cw}) in the context of continual learning methods, which are categorized in Section \ref{sec:Continual Learning}, within the three scenarios of continual learning, as described in Section \ref{sec: Three Scenarios of Continual Learning}.

-\textbf{Fast Gradient Sign Method (FGSM)} \cite{fgsm} is an one shot adversarial attack.
+\textbf{Fast Gradient Sign Method (FGSM)}, proposed in \cite{fgsm}, is an adversarial attack that operates in a single iteration.
 Mathematically, it can be described as follows: